btrask/libkvstore/README.md

 ------------

 - The RocksDB backend doesn't do very smart configuration (doesn't even enable bloom filters).
-- The LevelDB-based backends don't support nested transactions.
+- The LevelDB-based backends don't support nested transactions yet.
 - The lsmdb backend is more or less unsupported.
+- The back-end is chosen at compile-time.
+- Disk formats are not explicitly deteted.
+If your application supports multiple back-ends, you may need to track which one is used manually.

 License: MIT